aselshall/eds/HW/HW3_Pandas.md

 ### Tasks
 Perform the following tasks:
 - Repeat the steps in Lessons 10 - 12 Pansas Primer using a dataset of your interest
-- Use one method that we did not cover in class in your analysis
+- Apply a Pandas method that was not introduced in class in your data analysis
-- Report some useful information that you learned from your data analysis
+- Present noteworthy information uncovered from your data exploration
-- Document your use of LLM to debug your code and get help
+- Document your use of AI-LLM in debugging your code and seeking help during the process

 ### Objective
 As outlined in the syllabus, this course emphasizes project-based learning and self-directed study opportunities.
 This problem provides you with the chance to explore a dataset of personal interest.
 The objectives of this problem are to: